blynkkk/blueprints/ESP32 Blinking LED/README.md

 * USB cable

 ## 1. Prepare your Hardware before flashing
 Connect your device to computers` USB port

-_Your board needs to be connected with a data USB cable (charge-only cables will not work).
+_Your board has to be connected with a data USB cable (charge-only cables will not work).
 Make sure the cable is fully inserted in the port on each end_

 ## 2. Prepare required software